Make an impact on students and schools by seeking a teaching job in the vibrant and unique Islands of Hawai‘i.

-Over the past 13 years, TFA Hawai‘i has grown into a connected and thriving community of diverse leaders who advocate for students (our keiki).
+Since 2006, TFA Hawai‘i has grown into a connected and thriving community of diverse leaders who advocate for students (our keiki).
 TFA works in synergy with communities and state leaders in pursuit of educational equity for all keiki, with a strong focus on those in rural, low-income schoolson O‘ahu and Hawai‘i Island.

 As a TFA teacher in Hawai‘i, you will join a highly supportive and hard-working network.
 You’ll work alongside classroom leaders like Mathieu Williams (Hawai‘i ’12), the 2019 State Teacher of the Year, and your students, parents, and other community members to transform the educational landscape.
 We are seeing great success in Hawai‘i, and we look forward to many great years of continued partnership and progress.